Robinzon Díaz: Return to Toronto

 On February 26, 2016, Díaz signed a minor league contract with the Toronto Blue Jays.

 Olmecas de Tabasco

 On May 17, 2016, Diaz signed with the Olmecas de Tabasco of the Mexican League.
 He was released on July 1, 2016.

-Baseball staff
+Coaching career

 Diaz became the bullpen catcher with the Milwaukee Brewers during the 2017 baseball season.
 He remained in the position through 2020.

-Diaz was named as a coach for the DSL Brewers for the 2024 season.
+Diaz was named as a coach for the Dominican Summer League Brewers for the 2024 season.